wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/manage-events-fundraising-engagement/includes/4-registration-packages.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the generate receipt button.](../media/receipt.png)](../media/receipt.png#lightbox)

-To learn about printing receipts and thank-you letters, see Module 4: Manage Gift Batches Receipts and Refunds.
+To learn about printing receipts and thank-you letters, see module [Manage Gift Batches Receipts and Refunds](/learn/modules/manage-gift-batches-receipts-refunds/).